ankur-dauneria/log-analysis/Readme.md

 ## Project structure

-The project analyzes the SQL logs (newsdata.sql) to determine the answer to below queries.
+A python web server based on Flask framework is built to query the postgres SQL database (with millions of rows).
+The fetched result is then displayed on the web frontend.

+SQL queries addresses below questions:

  - What are the most popular three articles of all time?